Urine Phenotyping Core

 - Application of differential proteomics to urine samples of stone forming and control populations

-Given the explosion of proteomic techniques and their ready applications to urine, the Urine Phenotyping Core is ideally situated to provide the O'Brien Urology Research Center researchers ready access to a modern proteomics tool kit, taking advantage of resources and expertise of Mayo's Proteomics Core.
-This includes access to the latest mass spectrometer technology available, as well as bioinformatics resources necessary to analyze and interpret the large data sets typically produced in modern proteomics experiments.
+Given the explosion of proteomic techniques and their ready applications to urine, the Urine Phenotyping Core is ideally situated to provide our center researchers with quick access to a modern proteomics tool kit, taking advantage of resources and expertise of the Proteomics Core.
+This includes access to the latest mass spectrometer technology and bioinformatics resources to analyze and interpret the large data sets typically produced in modern proteomics experiments.